 The Public Staff Panel testified that on December 9, 2019, Frontier filed a letter in Docket No. G-40, Sub 149 as a result of the Commission's Order in Frontier's prior Annual Review of Gas Costs proceeding detailing the steps taken and progress made by the Company to bolster its gas supply planning.
-The letter described the steps which included designating Company witness Younger as the lead gas supply planning person and utilizing the availability of the following from Hearthstone Utilities, Inc. (Hearthstone), Frontier's parent company: (1) two consultants to assist in gas supply planning and purchasing decisions; (2) an experienced regulatory individual to participate in risk committee and gas procurement procedures; and (3) an engineer with experience in gas distribution.
-In addition, the Public Staff Panel testified that Frontier stated that it is forging an excellent working relationship and communicates regularly with UGI about its natural gas supply needs.
+These steps included designating Company witness Younger as the lead gas supply planning person and utilizing the availability of the following from Hearthstone Utilities, Inc. (Hearthstone), Frontier's parent company: two consultants to assist in gas supply planning and purchasing decisions, an experienced regulatory individual to participate in risk committee and gas procurement procedures, and an engineer with experience in gas distribution.
+In addition, Frontier stated that witness Younger has developed an excellent working relationship and communicates regularly with UGI about its natural gas supply needs.